 Therefore, if you meet a specialist nurse, you will have an understanding of their competency and skill level, while they will also, hopefully, understand your ‘Advanced paramedic’ role.

 For us, the College of Paramedics has been representing our profession in these developments and one of the first aspects to be published was the Paramedic Post Registration Career Framework (now in its 3rd edition).
 The Framework Diagram is below:

-This has been enhanced by the Paramedic Post Graduate Curriculum Guidance document, published in 2017, and the Paramedic Digital Career Framework which is jointly published by NHS England and the College of Paramedics.
+This has been enhanced by the Paramedic Post Graduate Curriculum Guidance document [insert link], published in 2017, and the Paramedic Digital Career Framework which is jointly published by NHS England and the College of Paramedics.
 Please take the time to have a look at these documents, they affect you, your colleagues and your profession.